blaenk/blaenk.github.io/provider/notes/game-development.markdown

 # Voxel Engine

-I'd like to have voxel-based terrain --- no, it's not a minecraft clone --- so it's important to keep in mind that there are a variety of efficiency questions involved in creating a robust engine for this kind of world.
+I'd like to have voxel-based terrain (no, it's not a minecraft clone) so it's important to keep in mind that there are a variety of efficiency questions involved in creating a robust engine for this kind of world.

 ## Chunks